 Process of Getting Turkey Citizenship by Investment

-Turkey, like many countries offering Golden Visas, provides citizenship in exchange for an investment, qualifying this as a citizenship-by-investment program.
+Turkey, like many countries offering Golden Visas, provides citizenship in exchange for an investment, known as the Turkey citizenship-by-investment program.
 Eligible investors have the option to select their desired investment path and begin the application procedure.
 Here is how it works.

 How-to-get-citizenship-in-TurkeyThe Turkey citizenship by investment program permits including the applicant’s spouse, dependent children under 18, and children with disabilities of any age.
 To be eligible for Turkish citizenship via the investment route, applicants must: